YHyunCho/yhyuncho.github.io/_posts/2024-08-10-Day 1 to Day 3 Code Review.md

 *****

 To be honest, I had no idea what to do at first.
-The song "It’s Raining Men" kept playing in my head—LOL!
-So, I called a friend for her opinion, and she suggested a game concept involving squirrels dropping nuts.
+The song "It’s Raining Men" kept playing in my head LOL So, I called my friend for her opinion, and she suggested a game concept involving squirrels dropping nuts.
 I thought it was a great idea, so I started designing my game based on her suggestion.

-Thanks to SeongEun!
+Thanks to SeongEun😘

 It’s quite a simple concept, right?